PHOTOGRAPHERS AND STUDIOS IN DUBLIN

 Earl Portrait Studio

 8 North Earl Street.
-Apparently another of Harry Cowan's studios, though he was listed here as a wholesale jeweller.
-Opened after 1947, in
+Another of Harry Cowan's studios, though he was listed here as a wholesale jeweller.

 31 Derravarragh Road, Terenure.
 Stamped on a photograph from about 1954.
-Evidently an individual working from home.
+This was the photographer

 Practically everyone in Dublin had their photograph taken by Arthur Fields, though they may have known him only as 'The Man on